 Diet & Nutrition – Not eating enough foods with fiber; Dehydration; Consuming a lot of sugar and desserts; Gluten sensitivity; Milk and dairy products; Food Allergies; Acid forming foods (meat).

-Emotion Upsets & Anxiety – Fear, grief, worry and frustration have all been known to affect the digestive tract.
+Emotion Upsets & Anxiety – Fear, grief, worry, and frustration affect the digestive tract.

-Holding stools – This means the child has the feeling of needing to have a bowel movement, but ignores the urge.
-Reasons such as not wanting to take the time to go to the bathroom, unfamiliar bathrooms or pain in passing a stool are very common.
+Holding stools – This means the child has the feeling of needing to have a bowel movement but ignores the urge.
+Reasons such as not wanting to take the time to go to the bathroom, unfamiliar bathrooms, or pain in passing a stool are prevalent.

 Medications – Antihistamines, such as diphenhydramine (Temaril or Benadryl), found in nonprescription cold medications; Antidiarrheal medications; Antispasmodics, such as atropine and scopolamine; Narcotics, such as codeine and hydrocodone; Chemotherapy; Anticonvulsants, such as carbamazepine and valproic acid; pain relievers; Tricyclic antidepressants, such as amitriptyline hydrochloride or doxepin hydrochloride; Iron supplements.

 Other less common causes of constipation are depression, attention deficit disorders, and sexual abuse.

 - Less than 1 bowel movement per day.